dry-python/returns/docs/pages/pipeline.rst

 There are several rules here:

-1. If the aquiring failed,
+1. If the acquiring failed,
    then do nothing: do not try to use the resource or release it
-2. If the resource is acquired, then try to use it and then release it desipe of the usage result
+2. If the resource is acquired, then try to use it and then release it despite of the usage result

 In other words, if you cannot open a file, then do nothing.
 If you opened it, then try to read it.
 And then always close it.

-Let's say you have to read a file contents:
+Let's say you have to read a file's contents:

 .. code:: python